Gamma-Software/BongoCat-mac/README.md

 ---

-## 💖 Support BangoCat
+## 💖 Support BongoCat

 ### ⭐ **Star the Project**
-If you love BangoCat, please give us a star on GitHub!
+If you love BongoCat, please give us a star on GitHub!
 It helps others discover the project.

 ### 🐛 **Report Issues**
 Found a bug?
 Have a suggestion?
-[Report a bug](https://github.com/Gamma-Software/BangoCat-mac/issues/new) - we read every one!
+[Report a bug](https://github.com/Gamma-Software/BongoCat-mac/issues/new) - we read every one!

 ### 📢 **Spread the Word**
-- Share BangoCat with fellow developers, streamers, and cat lovers
+- Share BongoCat with fellow developers, streamers, and cat lovers
-- Tweet about your setup with `#BangoCat`
+- Tweet about your setup with `#BongoCat`
 - Write about it on your blog or social media

 ### 💝 **Contribute**
-Whether it's code, documentation, or just ideas - every contribution makes BangoCat better!
+Whether it's code, documentation, or just ideas - every contribution makes BongoCat better!

 ---